adam-p/danforth-east/README.md

   - Double-check `config.PAYPAL_TXN_item_name`.

 * Change `config.DEBUG` to `False`.
-  - Note that this will automatically disable the `ALLOWED_EMAIL_TO_ADDRESSES` restriction.

 * Make sure `config.ALLOWED_EMBED_REFERERS` is set properly.
 Except... we don't use it at all right now, so never mind.

-* For your Google API keys, the "APIs & Auth/Credentials" console: properly set allowed referers for the browser key and allowed IPs for the server key.
+* For your Google API keys, the "APIs & Auth/Credentials" console: properly set allowed referrers for the browser key and allowed IPs for the server key.

 Instructions to Organization Managers